Tell Boulder County: Halt construction of the Rocky Mountain Greenway

 Full cleanup of the site was supposed to cost $36.6 billion and take 65 years, but the "partial cleanup" totaled $7 billion and ended in 2005.
 Recent studies show that the site is still widely contaminated with plutonium and other radioactive contaminants.
 Although the land at the center of Rocky Flats is still listed as an EPA Superfund site, city governments have been tasked (through a Federal Lands Access Program Grant) to support the construction of a mountain biking trail circling the perimeter of the most contaminated part of the nuclear site.

-Due to public health concerns, the Town of Superior and Broomfield have already withdrawn from the project.
-Westminster City Council recently agreed to have a balanced study session before proceeding with further construction of the Rocky Mountain Greenway.
+Due to public health concerns, the Town of Superior, Broomfield, and Westminster have all withdrawn from the project.
 Now we are asking Boulder County to do the same.

 Please send a 1-click letter to the Boulder County Commissioners today, urging them to halt construction.
 In the best interest of public health they should withdraw from the Rocky Mountain Greenway.